 Epic Roundup: The Biggest Things To Happen In Paid Search In 2015

-From new deals to more data to changes in what a conversion is, 2015 was packed with PPC changes.
+From new deals to more data to audiences, 2015 was packed with PPC changes.

 After a renegotiated search deal with Microsoft that gives Gemini volume worth paying attention to (maybe), Yahoo also announced a pending-regulator-approval deal to serve Google search ads on Yahoo properties.

 2105 was also the year the scales tipped and Google announced that more search volume is coming from mobile than desktop for the first time.